 The Aperol Sour follows the basic formula of a classic sour cocktail, but the Aperol sets it apart.
 Sweet, bright and citrusy, it's a favorite among bartenders and cocktail lovers alike!

 Some of my favorite cocktails are sours, like this Amaretto Stone Sour and the vibrant Midori Sour.
-Looking for more Aperol drinks?
-Use it in this Amaro Spritz recipe to make an Aperol Spritz!
-Or, this color changing Gin Aperol Cocktail is always a hit.

 Ingredients